My name is Richard Karsmakers. I am a teacher of English. I live in Gouda, the Netherlands.

 Of late, my new web exploits centre around providing support for the kids at school, so they can practice listening proficiency and pronunciation, and work through a great deal of practice exams.
 They are not accessible to the general public.

 Music, to be honest, is a pretty passive hobby as far as I am concerned.
 Although I play the guitar (and a bit of bass) I am not in a band.
-Music to me is pretty much a passive thing.
-I primarily just listen.
+I am more of a music consumer.
 Genres I dig include many kinds of metal (including thrash, death, doom and black), hardrock, neo-classical/shred guitarists, synthesizer virtuosos, bombastic classical music and a rather select (or eclectic, or idiosyncratic, my wife describes it as “idiotic” or worse at times) section of pop.
 Hardcore/skatecore/mallcore/emo does as little for me as country and western (or free jazz, for that matter).
 Here’s a list of my favourite rock/metal songs.

 I also used to have a fourth hobby, writing fiction, but I haven’t been really productive in recent years.
-I have been fiddling around with a concept and a basic storyline since 2015, so I might pick that up again.
+I have been fiddling around with a new concept and basic storyline since 2015, so I might pick that up again.
 I’ve got dozens of ideas sitting in files, ready to be used when (if) I’ve got the time again.
 I used to publish a fiction-only magazine called “Twilight World” (24 issues published from April 1993 to July 2001), which ended publication just around the time when I had shot my imagination’s load.
-A link to a permafrost version can be found elsewhere on this site (check the menu on the left).
+A link to a permafrost version can be found elsewhere on this site (check the menu on the left ofthe home page).